m3verma/m3verma.github.io/NLP/Book_Speech_Language_Process/Chapter_3.md

 ## N-Grams

-Let’s begin with the task of computing P(w|h), the probability of a word w given some history h.
+Let’s begin with the task of computing $P(w|h)$, the probability of a word w given some history h.
 Suppose the history h is “its water is so transparent that” and we want to know the probability that the next word is the :

-$$ P(the|its water is so transparent that) $$
+$$ P(the|\text{its water is so transparent that}) $$

 One way to estimate this probability is from relative frequency counts: take a very large corpus, count the number of times we see its water is so transparent that, and count the number of times this is followed by the.
 This would be answering the question “Out of the times we saw the history h, how many times was it followed by the word w”, as follows :